MarcinSamus/MarcinSamus/README.md

 I'm an aspiring data analyst passionate about extracting insights from data and turning them into impactful stories.
 <br/>I build projects to learn by doing — from exploratory data analysis to machine learning models and automation tools
+<br/> I am currently a Computer Science student at Warsaw University of Life Sciences

 #### 📚 Projects: